Anchor Attention for Hybrid Crowd Forecasts Aggregation: Experimental Results

 \subsubsection{Percentile of aggregated forecast among all individual forecasters}

-Next, we use the quantile metric~\cite{han2019universal} to compare the performance of each ensemble method by their relative position on the cumulative distribution of the corresponding individual scores.
+Next, we use the quantile metric~\cite{han2019universal} to compare the performance of each ensemble method by its relative position on the cumulative distribution of the corresponding individual scores.
 We rank each aggregated forecast among all the individual forecasts.
 The percentile of the ranking is plotted.

 In Figure~\ref{fig:rankdist} we plot the distribution of the ranking of aggregated forecasts among all individual forecasts.
 The smaller the ranking, the lower the Brier score.
-We observe that for our proposed aggregation methods, the aggregated forecasts are better than most individuals.
-For example, half of the time, the proposed model beats 70\% of the individual forecasters, while baseline methods beat approximately 50\% of the individual forecasters.
+We observe that for the Anchor Attention model, the aggregated forecasts are better than most individual forecasts.
+For example, half of the time, our model beats 70\% of the individual forecasts, while baseline methods beat approximately 50\% of the individual forecasts.